(Barbara Gordon) (2003 version)

 - However, Jim and Barbara soon divorced after years spent trying to save their marriage.
 Mrs. Gordon left with her son James, Jr..

-(The GCPL is very much like the New York Public Library in terms of size and architecture.
-So we can assume that it too has dozens of millions of physical documents on its mighty, mighty shelves.)
+(The GCPL seems similar to the New York Public Library in size and architecture.
+So we can assume that it has dozens of millions of physical documents on its mighty, mighty shelves.)

 And you, you will be queen